DronRathore/E2/README.md

 ```c++
 int Loop.Trigger(string name, Handle data)
 ```
-Triggers all the event listeners of a specific event and passes the data to the handlers, if no such event exists than its a noop().
-The function returns the number of listeners triggered
+Triggers all the event listeners of a specific event and passes the data to the handlers, if no such event exists than its a ```noop()```, the function returns the number of listeners triggered

+__Note__: The data passed is converted into shared_ptr and will be deleted after the last listener is executed So only pass a copy of whatever you are passing, this is done to make sure there aren't any memory leaks left

+__Note__: The ```Unregister*``` functions can have inadverent results, please use with caution, for instance the Class listener objects will be cleared out of the memory when Unregister is triggered and that might crash ongoing event handlers in pipe or passed refs manipulation of it

 ```c++
 bool Loop.Unregister(string event_name)